Cinderella is Dead: Characters

 Sophia Grimmins: Sophia is the sixteen-year-old protagonist of the novel.
 She's a queer person of color who wants to live with Erin, a girl she wishes to marry.
 She is brave, smart, sassy, and strong.
 Sophia fights for what she wants, even when it means standing up against years of tradition.

 Constance: Constance is a descendant of one of the original stepsisters.
-She is determined and strong-willed, and she tells a different story to Cinderella than the one that everyone else has heard.
+She is determined and strong-willed, and she tells a different story to Sophia about Cinderella than the one that everyone else has heard.

 Erin: Childhood best friend of Sophia, and the girl that Sophia wishes to marry, even if that means fleeing from Mersailles; however, Erin is not so sure she is willing to give up the life that she has.

 Amina: the Fairy Godmother of the original story.
 She is portrayed as more of a witch, having a variety of powers including potion making and divination.
 Sophia and Constance go to her for help.
 She has either had people come to her for help or to accuse her of evil throughout the years.
 She uses potions to remain looking young, though she does age.

 Luke Langley: Luke is a side character who is gay, and has a past relationship with a boy named Louis.
 When he was found out, his sister was the only reason that he didn't get imprisoned, as she convinced people that Luke was only going through a phase.
 He wants to marry Sophia as a way to hide both of their sexualities.

-Liv Preston: Liv is a seventeen-year-old friend of Sophia's who goes to the ball a second time.
+Liv Preston: Liv is a seventeen-year-old friend of Sophia's who goes to the ball a third time.

 King Manford: King of Marsailles.
 Cunning and cruel.
 Upholds the laws that Sophia and Constance are fighting against.

 Cinderella: The original girl that the story has been told about.
 She has been dead for two centuries when this book takes place.